DishaDewangan/glowCo_ember/README.md

-# Ember 🔥
+# 🔥 Ember — GlowCo AI-Native CRM

-**AI-Native CRM for D2C Brands**
+> Tell it your goal.
+It builds the campaign.

-Ember is a conversational CRM built for GlowCo, a fictional skincare brand.
+Ember is an AI-native CRM built for GlowCo, a fictional D2C skincare brand.

-Instead of manually creating segments, drafting messages, and launching campaigns through forms, marketers simply describe their goal in natural language.
+Instead of manually creating customer segments, drafting campaign messages, and launching campaigns through multiple screens, marketers simply describe their goal in natural language.

-The AI agent identifies the audience, generates campaign content, launches campaigns, and provides performance insights through a chat interface.

-> "Find customers whose moisturiser has probably run out and send them a reminder."

-Ember handles the rest.
+The AI agent then:

+* Identifies the target audience
+* Explains audience characteristics
+* Generates personalized campaign messages
+* Recommends the best communication channel
+* Launches campaigns
+* Tracks delivery and engagement metrics

+The result is a conversational CRM where the primary interface is an AI agent rather than forms and dashboards.

 ---